Education Courses (53-55 credit hours)

 |EMC 302||Developing and Implementing Differentiated Curriculum & Assessment (3)|

 Applies theories and practices concerning curriculum design, differentiated instruction, and authentic assessment.
 Integrates problem solving skills into planning and instruction through a social justice framework in the early and middle childhood classroom.
 Field experience required.
 Prerequisite: EMC 202.
 Spring course only.

 |EMC 402||Integrating Curriculum & Assessment in the Elementary School (3)|

 This course will focus on the development of an integrated unit which will be implemented during the student teaching semester.
 Students will develop and implement the unit demonstrating knowledge of assessment-driven instruction, differentiated instructional practices that address learning needs of diverse students, the ability to plan integrated instruction, and the ability to plan lessons and learning experiences that promote problem-solving skills.
 Field experience required.
 Prerequisite: EMC 302.
 Spring course only.

 |ESE 201||Foundations & Assessment of Special Education (3) |

 This course presents an overview of the cognitive, emotional, social, and physical exceptionalities of children and the disability laws that protect their rights to a free and appropriate education.
 In addition, this course examines the formal and informal evaluation techniques and procedures to provide an objective data base for individualized instruction for children with exceptionalities.
 Students gain experience in designing classroom tests and examine test data to facilitate decision making.
-Pre-requisites: EDU 160 (or equivalent) and EDU 221 (or equivalent).
+Prerequisites: EDU 160 and EDU 221.
 Fall course only.

 |ESE 202||Special Education Curriculum Design & Development (3)|